Fantasy Baseball Dynasty League Strategy

 Fantasy Baseball Dynasty Strategy

 Before we get going, it’d be foolish to not mention fantasy baseball dynasty rankings.
 Whether you create your own rankings or go off some industry list, rankings always help.
-I put together my top-300 dynasty rankings which hopefully can lend you a helping hand during your initial draft or when making trades.
+I put together my Top-500 Fantasy Baseball Dynasty Rankings which hopefully can lend you a helping hand during your initial draft or when making trades.

 This might seem obvious, but preparation is key when starting a dynasty league.
 Coming into a dynasty draft unprepared is a cardinal sin and can set your team back for years.
 I’ve also been in leagues where a manager quit after the first year due to their team being so bad from poor initial draft prep.
 Do not be that person.
 Those people are mocked for all of eternity and bring great shame upon their ancestors.
 You don’t want to do that, do you?